fostroll/junky/doc/README_DATASETS.md

 `None`.

-**data**: an array-like object that support the `len(data)` method or just `int` value that is treated as the length of that object.
-If not `None`, it will be transformed and saved.
+**data**: an array-like object that support the `len(data)` method or just `int` value that is treated as the length of that object. **NB:** In the first case we use only size of it.

 #### Attributes